MoriahDavid/OOP-Ex4/README.md

 <br />

 ## :large_orange_diamond: Gui:
-   Up Edge- in blue.
+   For run the game we need run the server and then run the Ex4.jar ("java -jar Ex4.jar") Up Edge- in blue.
 If it has a pokeon it's Bulbasaur.
    Down Edge- in yellow.
 If it has a pokeon it's Pikachu.
    When the Pokemon is classified into a list of one of the agents, its number turned from white into black.